siberianfox/tinygwiki/Refactoring-Switches-and-Probing.md

 * Support various types of switches including (but not limited to)
  * "microswitch" style button and leaf actuated switches
  * probe "switches" where electrical closure is made by contact between the probe (or tool) and the work or a conductive surface
+ * "raw" switches which are just 2 conductive surfaces in contact (a degenerate case of a probe)
  * Opto switches
  * Hall effect sensors
-* have a structure that's also capable of supporting other types of positional and state input including:
+* Have a structure that's also capable of supporting other types of positional and state input including:
  * rotary / linear encoders
  * image recognition systems (e.g. edge or centroid reporting via data inputs)
  * "buttons" and other user-activated inputs